 Prediction Results

 TABLE III lists the training and test accuracies obtained for different models.
 The best classification accuracy obtained in this study is 77%.
 It is achieved using the RBF kernel of the SVM classifier, with C = 4.88 and γ = 0.0991.
 The 53 features used include the means per frame of the lower 26 MFCCs, along with their standard deviations per frame and the mean of ZCR.
 Additionally, the model is resampling the utterances at 48,000 Hz, which is the native sampling rate of the utterances belonging to the RAVDESS speech corpus.
-Upsampling is used to match the “neutral” class count to other six classes.
+Upsampling is used to match the “neutral” class count to the other six classes.
 The confusion matrix of this model is given in Fig. 9.

-The model is also trained and tested by modifying the utterances, where a background noise is added to each of the corpus recordings.
+The model is also trained and tested by modifying the utterances, where background noise is added to each of the corpus recordings.
 The model achieves 98% training accuracy and a 64% test accuracy.
 The confusion matrix of this model is shown in Fig. 10.
-In the original RAVDESS speech recordings there are silent, non-speech frames in each file.
-Once noise is added to the recordings, there are no more silent frame regions.
+In the original RAVDESS speech recordings, there are silent, non-speech frames in each file.
+Once the noise is added to the recordings, there are no more silent frame regions.
 Since the acoustic features are extracted for each audio frame, the frames containing the background noise also contribute to the final feature values.
 This is the reason the training and test accuracy of the model decreases when noisy data is introduced for classification.

 Training and Test Accuracies for different parameters of the SVM Model